AdobeDocs/experience-manager-65.it-IT/help/assets/content-fragments/content-fragments-markdown.md

     `>asdfahsdlfasdfj`

-È possibile disporre di virgolette di blocco nidificate.
+Puoi anche aggiungere citazioni nidificate.
 Esempio:

     `> This is the first level of quoting.`